Facebook Insights reports got a striking makeover

 New Facebook Insights metrics added to the report

-With the new numbers and graphs, Facebook report is now a delightful 4-pages-long insight galore.
+With the new numbers and graphs, a Facebook report is now a delightful 4-pages-long insight galore.

 We’ve added a visual graph to the report to show you a number of people who engaged with your Facebook page by clicking anywhere on your Page.

-The metric shows a total number of clicks, as well as clicks on page over the selected time period helping you see which days drove best engagement.
+The metric shows a total number of clicks, as well as clicks on a page over the selected time period helping you see which days drove the best engagement.